More

 2. Meanwhile, slice the strawberries and radishes.
 Mix the strawberries, radishes, quinoa, and microgreens in a bowl.
 (Save a few of the strawberries and radishes to put on top after dressing.)

-3. Make the dressing by mixing together the zest and orange and lime juices with the olive oil and salt.
+3. Make the dressing by mixing together the zests and juices with the olive oil and salt.
 Dress the salad just before eating.
 Garnish with feta and/or toasted almonds, if using.
 For any leftovers, add a bit of orange or lime juice to brighten up.

 Latest Stories